NRCan/geo-deep-learning/docs/source/dataset.rst

     :ref:`single or multi bands imagery <datasetsinglemultiband>` section for more information on input data and band selection and ordering.
 - ``attribute_field`` (str)
-    Filter only relevant classes from the ground truth data.
+    Name of the attribute from the ground truth data.
 - ``attribute_values`` (list)
     Filter only relevant classes from the ground truth data by listing the value associated to the class you desire.